 The fix is to reduce the cache time (i.e., to 8 hours).
 Here’s how to do it.
 NOTE: you need to reload NGINX afterward.

-- There are some bugs in the control panel GUI
+- There were some bugs in the control panel GUI

 I have found some bugs in the control panel related to the GUI not reflecting the actual settings, and in one case, a control that affected something totally unrelated, resulting in commenting being shut off.
 But, in all cases, Gridpane responded quickly after I reported them.